Legal issues in airsoft: Bill C-21

 Over the course of 2021 and 2023, there was a failed attempt to ban airsoft replicas in Canada.

-On February 16, 2021, Bill C-21, "An Act to amend certain Acts and to make certain consequential amendments (firearms)" was introduced.
+On February 16, 2021, Bill C-21 was introduced.
 Among other things, the bill also proposed to change the Criminal Code to prohibit airsoft guns (known as uncontrolled firearms or "mid velocity replicas").
 Under Bill C-21, any device which fired under 500 ft/s and exactly resembled a regulated firearm would automatically be classed as a "replica" and would therefore be prohibited.
 As a result, virtually all airsoft guns would be considered illegal under this proposal and could not be imported, sold or transferred without special authorization.
 Current owners would have been able to keep their replicas but could not transfer them to anyone else.
 The prohibition was tabled in response to a request from the Canadian Association of Chiefs of Police with claims that unregulated mid-velocity replicas are used in crime and that they complicate police work due to them being indistinguishable from a real firearm.

 The proposed airsoft ban received widespread disapproval from all parties, including some low-ranking members of the governing Liberal Party itself.
 The Conservative Party of Canada and the New Democratic Party, along with at least 2 Liberals shortly after the bill was announced, expressed opposition to this section of the bill, recognizing airsoft as a safe recreational activity.
+They were also critical of the bill's hardline approach, claiming a total ban was excessive and would not have any impact on lowering actual gun crime.
 Jack Harris of the NDP has stated "Banning of airsoft rifles is putting them in the same category as prohibited weapons and that is wrong."
 Shannon Stubbs stated "The Liberals are actually imposing a ban on airsoft and a partial ban on paintball.
 Any rational common sense person can see that toy guns are not responsible for shootings causing deaths in Canadian cities."